Mr-Wii/LazyAiOwl/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

+    Python 3.6.8+

+Virtual environment included but in case you wanna setup it from scratch ↓

 Please run this to setup the environement aswell as the packages